This site is privately owned and is not affiliated with any government agency.

 Maintaining Eligibility

-You must satisfy job-search criteria and must disclose their income promptly every time they apply for benefits.
-The payment of benefits may be halted if there are any issues concerning maintaining eligibility during the benefit period.
+Each week, you must satisfy work search requirements and report any earned income every time you apply for benefits.
+Payments may be halted if there are any issues concerning your eligibility.

-Your weekly payments will be stopped if any of the following points apply to you:
+Your weekly payments may be stopped if any of the following points apply to you:

 • You were not able to work during the benefit period due to a prolonged health issue affecting your ability to work